Global Career Guide

 But the main person I was being introduced to was British, which would usually entail a handshake.

-Eventually, I decided it would be best to adhere to standard Japanese business practice of handing over a meishi as a sign of respect to the Japanese around, however I introduced myself in English.
+Eventually, I decided it would be best to adhere to the standard Japanese business practice of handing over a meishi as a sign of respect to the Japanese around me, however, I introduced myself in English.

 Having introduced myself, my British friend then offered a handshake, perhaps in a show of solidarity as two Brits in the same land.
-I believe in future I will do the same, so as not to forget where I came from, and as a way recognizing that we have both most likely been subject to the trials and tribulations that Japan has to offer.
+I believe in the future I will do the same, so as not to forget where I came from, and as a way of recognizing that we have both most likely be subject to the trials and tribulations that Japan has to offer.